turingschool/curriculum/tutorials/internal_testing/factories.markdown

 To build an associated object:

 * specify the name of the association, just like we have the other attributes
-* give an optional `:count => x` to create more than one
+* specify the number you want with `:count => x`
 * supply a block which receives two parameters:
   1. the parent object being generated
   2. the index number (here 0, 1, or 2) of the child object being generated

 The child objects are lazily generated, so they're not actually created until accessed.

-In the past I've run into issues with this.
+Sometimes this feature will give you confusing results.
 To force instant generation, add a `!` so, in the above, `comments(:count)...`  becomes `comments!(:count)...`

 ### Inheritance

 Now we're generating "heavy" articles that each have three comments attached.
 Chances are that many of my examples don't actually need comments, they're focused on the article itself.
-It'd be nice to have a way to generate light articles when that's all I need, and heavier ones when working with the comments.
+It'd be nice to have a way to generate light articles most of the time, and heavier ones when working with the comments.

 We can break the previous example up into a base pattern and an extension using inheritance: